Today, as we continue our series on False Ideas that Christians believe, we are fact-checking statements about money and generosity.

 We do work hard and earn money.
 But the Bible teaches the principle of stewardship, meaning that we are God’s stewards.
 It is his money and he owns it.
 Every cent of the salary we earn, every cent of the hourly job, every cent of the money we receive from the government, it’s all God’s money.

 Yes, you work hard, and as we already heard John Wesley say, we should work hard to make money.
 But we are still stewards of God’s money.
 God gave us the ability to work, whether that is brain power or physical ability.
-Gave provided all of our ability, and he provided our jobs.
-How many of you got jobs because you knew someone….or knew someone who knew someone…how many have connections or have given connections?
-Not one of us got where we are at solely by ourselves.
+God provided all of our ability, and he provided our jobs.
+How many of you got jobs because you knew someone?
+Or you knew someone who knew someone?
+How many of you got your job because you have connections Not one of us got where we are at solely by ourselves.
 We have all been helped along the way in some way.
-It is not our money.
-We live in community and we are stewards of God’s earth and the money he gives us abilities to make.
+Therefore we need to remember that the money those jobs provide is not our money.
+We live in community and we are stewards of God’s earth and the abilities he gives us to make money.

 Sure, hard work, living simply and wise spending and investing will almost always result in financial blessing.
 But, not always.
 And when it does, it doesn’t mean it is your money.
 It is all God’s, and we are simply his stewards.
 We should use his money, therefore, like he wants it to be used.